tisanelabs/tisane-docs/guides/how-tos/@l10n/ja/detectabuse.md

 {% /admonition %}

-For the complete reference on types of problematic content, see: [Type of Problematic Content](https://doctest.tisane.ai/guides#types-of-problematic-content).
+For the reference on types of problematic content, see: [Problematic Content](/apis/@l10n/ja/tisane-api-response-guide#supported-types).

 ## If You Don't Want Problematic Content Detected